Infineon/btsdk-utils/wmbt/ReadMe.txt

 Overview

-The WICED manufacturing Bluetooth test tool (WMBT) is used to test and verify the RF performance of the CYW20706 family of SoC Bluetooth Low Energy (BLE) devices.
+The WICED manufacturing Bluetooth test tool (WMBT) is used to test and verify the RF performance of Cypress SoC Bluetooth BR/EDR/LE devices.

-Each test sends a WICED HCI command to the device and then waits for the appro- priate WICED HCI event from the device.
+Each test sends an HCI or WICED HCI command to the device and then waits for an HCI or WICED HCI Command Complete event from the device respectively.

-To run the tests:
-  1. Configure the CYW20706 to run in the WICED HCI mode.
-The user MUST download an appropriate application that supports the WICED HCI Test Embedded HCI Command comand, please refer to the WICED HCI Protocol doc for a description on the Embedded HCI command.

-  2. Plug the CYW20706 into the computer and note the COM port assigned to the HCI UART.
-The COM port is used to send WICED HCI commands and receive WICED HCI events from the device.

-  3. Set the environment variable MBT_BAUD_RATE which must match the application baud rate.
-For example, in the hci_av_source_plus sample app the baud rate is set to 4M.
-Therefore, to set the environment variable in a Windows enviroment, run "set MBT_BAUD_RATE=4000000" on a Windows command line.

-  4. Set the environment variable TRANSPORT_MODE (0:HCI, 1:WICED_HCI). wmbt can
-     support sending/receiving HCI or WICED HCI commands/events.
-For the examples provided below, we will use the WICED HCI mode.

-Note: All examples in this document use COM4 as the port assigned to the CYW20706 by the PC.
-Replace ìCOM4î in each test example with the actual port assigned to the CYW20706 under test).

-Reset
+Device configuration:

+    The Cypress Bluetooth device to be tested must expose an HCI UART and that this UART can be connected to a COM port or to a Serial to USB device of a PC.
+The HCI UART supports HCI Commands and Events described in this document.

+    The device should be preprogrammed with an application image and should be reset after it has been connected to the PC and the COM port drivers are loaded.

+    Check the device specific Kit Guide or Quick Start Guide for any DIP switch settings or jumper settings to configure the device to expose the HCI UART interface.

+Environment Variables:

+    MBT_BAUD_RATE: Cypress SoC Bluetooth devices support adjustable baud rates up to 4 Mbps via the wiced_transport_init() API included with the SDK.
+If this API is not utilized in an application to re-configure the baud rate, the default rate of 115.2 Kbps will be used by the device.
+The MBT_BAUD_RATE environment variable must be set to match what the device is using before running WMBT.

+    As an example, to configure MBT_BAUD_RATE for 3 Mbps on a windows command line:

+    <WICED-Studio>\wiced_tools\wmbt\Release>set MBT_BAUD_RATE=3000000

+    TRANSPORT_MODE: The Bluetooth Core Specification [1] defines the Host Controller Interface (HCI) which provides a standardized communication protocol between the BT host stack and BT controller.
+Cypress SoC Bluetooth devices provide a high level of integration, e.g. BT Controller and embedded BT Host Stack in a single chip, to simplify BT product development for customers by not requiring them to be familiar with all HCI commands/events.
+Typically, when the embedded stack is utilized in the Cypress device and it interfaces to an onboard MCU, the MCU software would likely need to send/receive commands/events to the Cypress device.
+    For such a solution, WICED HCI is defined and provided as an example, see WICED HCI UART Control Protocol [3].
+WMBT provides support for both HCI and WICED HCI via the TRANSPORT_MODE environment variable.
+If WICED HCI is desired, your application must implement handlers for the
+    HCI_CONTROL_TEST_COMMAND_ENCAPSULATED_HCI_COMMAND, see hci_control_test.c
+    included with the watch sample application.
+HCI should be sufficient for most cases since the devices support this by default.
+The TRANSPORT_MODE environment variable must be set to the desired mode before running WMBT.

+    As an example, to configure TRANSPORT_MODE for HCI on a windows command line:

+    <WICED-Studio>\wiced_tools\wmbt\Release>set TRANSPORT_MODE=0

+*Reset

 This command verifies that the device is correctly configured and connected to the PC.

-Usage: wmbt reset COMx
+Usage: wmbt reset_highspeed COMx

-The example below sends HCI_Reset command to the device at a default bard rate of 115200 bps and processes the HCI Command Complete event (BLUETOOTH SPECIFICA- TION Version 4.1 [Vol 2], Section 7.3.2 for details).
+The example below sends HCI_Reset command at the configured MBT_BAUD_RATE to the device and processes the HCI Command Complete event (BLUETOOTH SPECIFICATION Version 4.1 [Vol 2], Section 7.3.2 for details).

-WICED-SmartReady-SDK\Tools\wmbt\Release>wmbt reset COM4
+<WICED-Studio>\wiced_tools\wmbt\Release> wmbt reset_highspeed COM23
+Opened COM23 at speed: 3000000
 Sending HCI Command:
 0000 < 01 03 0C 00 >
 Received HCI Event:
 0000 < 04 0E 04 01 03 0C 00 >
+Success
+Close Serial Bus

 The last byte of the HCI Command Complete event is the operation status, where 0 signifies success.

-WICED Reset

-This command sends the WICED HCI command HCI_CONTROL_COMMAND_RESET to the CYW20706.

-Usage: wmbt wiced_reset COMx

-The example below sends HCI_CONTROL_COMMAND_RESET command to the device.
-No Command Status is processed since this command will force a watchdog reset in the CYW20706.

-WICED-SmartReady-SDK\Tools\wmbt\Release>wmbt wiced_reset COM4
-Sending WICED HCI Command:
-0000 < 19 01 00 00 00 >

-LE Receiver Test
+*LE Receiver Test

-This test configures the CYW20706 to receive reference packets at a fixed interval.
+This test configures the chip to receive reference packets at a fixed interval.
 External test equipment should be used to generate the reference packets.